SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

          }
          return nil
       }
-   !! <REPL Input>:3:12: error: 'T' is not convertible to '_ArrayCastKind' !!              if value == valueToFind {
+   !! <REPL Input>:3:12: error: 'T' is not convertible to 'MirrorDisposition' !!              if value == valueToFind {
    !!                 ^